 Waifu's over meta.

-If you don't already have her, and care about doing dps in endgame content, then select Vidya - Celestial Swan, as she's the games strongest support, and Snowbreak has fewer support operatives than dps operatives.
+If you don't already have her, and care about doing dps in endgame content, then select Vidya - Celestial Swan, as she's the games strongest support, and Snowbreak has fewer support operatives than dps operatives, so getting a strong support tends to be more useful than getting a strong dps.

 If you don't already have her, and don't care about dps in endgame content, then select Eatchel - The Cub, as she's an amazing healer and a good support, and is thus generally the best operative for supporting you in casual play, although she's not that useful for increasing your dps in endgame content.

-Things get interesting if you already have Eatchel or Vidya, and there isn't any girl you really want but don't have.
+Things get interesting if you already have Celestial Swan and Eatchel, and there isn't any girl you really want but don't have.

-If you already have Jade Arc, then get Yao - Nightglow if you don't already have her, as Yao is the strongest support available from the box, and is the best available support for Jade Arc.
+If you already have Jade Arc, then get Yao - Nightglow if you don't already have her, as Nightglow is the strongest non-Vidya support available from the box, and is the best non-Vidya support for Jade Arc.

-If you already have all of those, then my next recommendation would be Enya - Tempest or Katya - Dawnwing, as Tempest and Dawnwing are probably the two best dps operatives for casual play, and they are still decent in endgame gameplay as well (although not the best anymore due to powercreep, but again- still good).
+If you already have all of those, then my next recommendation would be Katya - Dawnwing or Enya - Tempest, as Dawnwing and Tempest are probably the two best dps operatives for casual play.

-Dawnwing is better for endgame play, and both are great for casual play, but Enya can be amazing in many of Snowbreaks minigames and weird non-endgame side-modes.
+Dawnwing is still extremely strong, and very good for endgame content, and Tempest is still strong despite the powercreep, but Tempest is amazing in many of Snowbreaks minigames and weird non-endgame side-modes.

 We get 66 + 50 =116 Manifestation Echo Covenants, which are pulls for the new limited girls.

-These are time-limited, and expire after the current event ends.
+These pulls are time-limited, and expire after the current event ends.

-This means that you'll need to use them this patch.
+This means that you'll need to use them this patch or else they will be wasted, so don't forget.

-Whilst I recommend you pull for one copy of the new girl (Longyan), if you do get lucky and get her, there are re-runs for a few of the other older operatives for you to use your remaining pulls on, however as of the game re-opening the only other girl you can use them on is Clarina - Crimson Moon.
+Whilst I recommend you pull for one copy of the new girl (Longyan - Divine Fox), if you do get lucky and get her, there are re-runs for a few of the other older operatives for you to use your remaining pulls on, however as of the game re-opening the only other girl you can use them on is Clarina - Crimson Moon, but Mia - Starchaser will become available later on this patch.

-Much like Raikou, I suspect Clarina was chosen here because her default outfit is relatively tame, and thus wouldn't attract much derision from new players who were expecting an older outfit only to have it be censored - Clarina is slightly censored, but the differences are small.
+Much like Raikou earlier, I suspect Clarina was chosen here because her default outfit is relatively tame, and thus wouldn't attract much derision from new players who were expecting a less modest outfit only to have it be censored - Clarina is slightly censored, but the differences are small.

-Clarina is a strong operative though, and has high DEF and strong self-healing, and I think she's one of the best operatives for new players as well as for casual play, so if you don't already have her then you should try and pull for a copy of her after you've gotten Longyan.
+Clarina is a strong operative though, and has high DEF and strong self-healing, and she's great for endgame content, but I think she's also one of the best operatives for new players as well as for casual play, so if you don't already have her then you should try and pull for a copy of her after you've gotten Longyan.

 As compensation, we are getting 4 Memory Chip Bundles per day for 14 days, for 56 total.